Finding a Top Financial Advisor Firm in Radnor, Pennsylvania

 The "TGS" in TGS Financial Advisors stands for Two Guys from Swarthmore.
 The two guys are cofounders David Burd and James Hemphill, who went to the aforementioned college together.
 The firm they founded oversees millions in assets, and multiple advisors are certified financial planners (CFPs).
 Hemphill is also a certified private wealth advisor (CPWA) and a certified investment management analyst (CIMA).
 Though the firm employs insurance agents, it's technically fee-only since they don not earn any commissions whatsoever.

 The firm specializes in clients who are medical doctors (it has a wrap fee program just for them) and serves other individuals who are or aren’t high net worth.
 It also works with high-net-worth individuals, and their trusts and estates.
-It does not have an account size requirement to work with the firm.
+The firm does not have an account size requirement to work with the firm.

 TGS Financial Advisors Background